Glossary

 Set-Cookie: session_id=abc123; HttpOnly

-• SameSite=Lax — Cookie is sent with top-level navigation (clicking a link) but not with embedded resources or forms from other sites.
-This is the default in modern browsers.
+• SameSite=Lax: The cookie is sent with top-level navigations (clicking a link) but not with embedded requests like images, iframes, or form submissions from other sites.
+This is the browser default since Chrome 80 (2020) and provides a good balance between security and usability.

 Set-Cookie: session_id=abc123; SameSite=Lax